tapis-project/uh-hpc-in-the-cloud/block4/apps.md

 |- wrapper.sh
 ```

-package-name-version is a folder that you create on your Jetstream VM and transfer it to Tapis(Agave) cloud storage system in a designated location.
+package-name-version is a folder that you will create on your Jetstream VM and transfer it to Tapis(Agave) cloud storage system in a designated location.
 This folder contains binaries, support scripts, test data, etc. all in one package.
+Before we get into this, lets have a quick look at the App metadata.

 ### Application metadata